PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

 7. Load the binary and invoke the new command.

-   Note: the previous steps could have been performed in a different shell such as Bash if you're on Linux.
+   Note: The previous steps could have been performed in a different shell such as Bash if you're on Linux.
 For this step, make sure you are running PowerShell Core.

    ```powershell